 So, if you're looking for ways to experience the world in a different way, I highly recommend trying out at least one of these unique experiences.
 I guarantee that you won't be disappointed.
 (And you'll get a

-1. Experience A Bioluminescent Bay Up Close
+Experience A Bioluminescent Bay Up Close

 microorganisms called dinoflagellates that produce a gorgeous glow when they are disrupted.
 I visited La Parguera in Puerto Rico, and it was a true otherworldly experience.
 As you kayak through the water, you see the dinoflagellates light up.
 And though I couldn't take photos of it (The glow isn't bright enough for a camera to pick up.), the memory of literally channeling Tinkerbell will forever be engrained in my mind.
 02

-2. Spend The Night At A Palace
+Spend The Night At A Palace

 If you've ever wanted to feel like a princess, staying in a palace is totally worth the coin.
 In some countries, old palaces have been turned into hotels so guests can experience serious luxury and take in the sights of a beautiful hotel on sprawling grounds.

 Jai Mahal Palace in Jaipur, Rajasthan, India, and it was an experience unlike any other.
 As I pulled up to the hotel, I was immediately in awe of the beautiful courtyard and ornate details of the building, and my astonishment only grew from there.
 The hotel had everything from a croquet court to a life-sized chess board (The pieces were on wheels.), and the building was ornamented with marble accents, giant murals, and flower petals lining the hallways.
+03

-3. Take A Paddle Board Yoga Class
+Take A Paddle Board Yoga Class

 You've likely heard of paddle boarding and yoga, but you might not have heard of doing them together.
 It's a challenging workout that's so rewarding and fun.

 O:LV Fifty Five Hotel in San Juan offers a class on the Condado Lagoon that's in the middle of the city.
 You have an incredible view of the city and are super close to the hotel, so it's a win-win.
+04

 Stay At An Overwater Villa